Go to Reviews.org AU Edition

 Frontpoint: Best customer service

 Frontpoint takes a hybrid approach to home security.
-It has an easy-to-use system you can install yourself, plus it offers tons of different sensor and security camera options and decent support for smart home devices.
+It has an easy-to-use system you can install yourself, plus it offers tons of different sensor and DIY security camera system options and decent support for smart home devices.
 But on the flip side, its monitoring prices are the highest on this list.

 Even so, if you want a reliable DIY security system backed up by great customer support, Frontpoint’s the way to go.
 Especially because it always comes out on top with great customer service scores1 and top-notch reviews from customers.2 And our experience with the Frontpoint team has been consistently positive.